 A city's skyline is the outer contour of the silhouette formed by all the buildings in that city when viewed from a distance.
-Now suppose you are given the locations and height of all the buildings as shown on a cityscape photo (Figure A), write a program to output the skyline formed by these buildings collectively (Figure B).
+Given the locations and heights of all the buildings, return the skyline formed by these buildings collectively.

-The geometric information of each building is represented by a triplet of integers
+The geometric information of each building is given in the array

-Ri are the x coordinates of the left and right edge of the
+leftiis the x coordinate of the left edge of the

-You may assume all buildings are perfect rectangles grounded on an absolutely flat surface at height 0.
+You may assume all buildings are perfect rectangles grounded on an absolutely flat surface at height

 The skyline should be represented as a list of "key points" sorted by their x-coordinate in the form

 [[x1,y1],[x2,y2],...].
 Each key point is the left endpoint of some horizontal segment in the skyline except the last point in the list, which always has a y-coordinate

 0 and is used to mark the skyline's termination where the rightmost building ends.
 Any ground between the leftmost and rightmost buildings should be part of the skyline's contour.

 Note: There must be no consecutive horizontal lines of equal height in the output skyline.
 For instance,